fishcus/KAP-manual/en/integration/powerbi_service.en.md

 ### Power BI Service Manage Gateway

 1.After logging into Power BI service, you can check the **Allow user's custom data connectors to refresh through this gateway cluster** select box and click the **Apply** button in Gateway page.
-Then you can add the Kyligence Enterprice connector in Gateway cluster.
+Then you can add the Kyligence Enterprise connector in Gateway cluster.

 ![allow the custom data connector](images/powerbi/Picture_PBI_SERVIECE_08.png)